SupportAbility Privacy, Security and Availability Statement

 In the event of power outages, battery backup is used to keep servers running whilst power is restored.
 Multiple backup power generators are available to supplement the power and contracts are in place with petrol tankers to deliver priority petrol to the generators until normal power is restored.

-We release 3-4 major SupportAbility upgrades a year.
-We upgrade your installation overnight with zero downtime and send you an email detailing all of the new features so that you can start taking advantage of them.
+We release a new version of SupportAbility every 3-4 weeks.
+We upgrade your installation overnight with zero downtime and send you an email detailing all of the new features so that you can start taking advantage of them